Zymbit-Docs/docs/content/tutorials/perimeter-detect/sen/index.md

 This describes the perimeter detect feature on the Secure Edge Node (SEN)

 Perimeter Detect provides two additional layers of physical security that can be used to detect when the perimeter of your device is breached.
 This is an important feature when devices are deployed in the field, unattended or in high risk environments.
-When a Perimeter Loop is breached, the SEN can be configured (at time of binding) to respond with different "Actions", depending upon your security policy.
+When a Perimeter Loop is breached, the Secure Edge Node can be configured to respond with different "Actions", depending upon your security policy.

 ### Connecting Perimeter Loop Circuits

 {{< cardpane >}}
-{{% card header="SCM Perimeter Loop Circuits" %}}
+{{% card header="Secure Compute Motherboard Perimeter Loop Circuits" %}}
 {{< figure
     src="scmio_bottom.png"
     alt=""